sigurd-ss/fig2pov/README.md

 <p align="center"> <img src="./Figures/matlab_logo.png" width="400"> </p>

-# fig2pov: Convert MATLAB figure to Povray script
+# fig2pov: Convert MATLAB figure to POV-Ray
 ## Summary
-Convert MATLAB figures to ray-traced images using Povray as the rendering engine.
+Convert MATLAB figures to ray-traced images using POV-Ray as the rendering engine.
 If desired, add texture and other rendering elements not supported by MATLAB to your graphics objects.

 ## Introduction
 MATLAB graphics uses openGL or Painters for rendering figures.
 The quality of the rendering is not as good as what can be provided by e.g ray tracing.
-Povray is a popular open-source ray tracing program with its own scripting language for describing scenes.
+POV-Ray is a popular open-source ray tracing program with its own scripting language for describing scenes.
 This function provides a simple way to convert MATLAB figures (or, to be exact, axes) to images rendered using ray tracing.
-It does so by generating a povray script based on the contents of the axes object.
-This script can then be executed in Povray to generate the final image.
+It does so by generating a POV-Ray script based on the contents of the axes object.
+This script can then be executed in POV-Ray to generate the final image.

 ## Usage
-After you've generated an axes object with all the graphics elements you want, this figure can be converted to a Povray script by simply calling:
+After you've generated an axes object with all the graphics elements you want, this figure can be converted to a POV-Ray script by simply calling:
 ```
 fig2pov(h_axes, script_name)
 ```